Invariants of plane curve singularities and Pl\"ucker formulas in positive characteristic: Introduction

 where $\mu(C)$ denotes the sum of the local Milnor numbers $\mu(f_P)$ and $s(C)$ the number of singular points of $C$.

 The paper is organized as follows.
-In Section \ref{sec2}, we introduce and study two new invariants for plane curve singularities which play an important role in the proof of the main result.
+In Section \ref{sec2} we introduce and study a new invariant (gamma invariant) and its relation to classical invariants of plane curve singularities which play an important role in the proof of the main result.
 We present and prove the main result and its applications to Pl\"ucker formula in Section \ref{sec3}.
 Our method is based on resolution and parametrization of plane curve singularities.